HumanCellAtlas/proforma/README.md

 # Proforma

-This is a simple library to help you setup AWS infrastructure.
+This is a simple library to help me setup AWS infrastructure.

+Don't use this.
+Go use Terraform or Cloud Formation.

 ## Usage